christiansteier/mooclms/docs/source/user_profile_fields.rst

 .. image:: _images/profile_fields.png

-Administrators can create new user profile categories and fields in Administration > Site administration > Users > Accounts > User profile fields.
+Administrators can create new user profile categories and fields in *Administration > Site administration > Users > Accounts > User profile fields*.

 Profile fields may be a menu of choices, text area, text input or a checkbox and may be required or not.